dhis2/training-docs/content/android/tg_trackerprogram.md

 ### Map Carousel

-On the map view of the program, a carousel of cards is displayed, one for each enrolled TEI (Tracker programs) or Event (Event programs).
+On the map view of the program (you have to select this map view from the event line listing of the program), a carousel of cards is displayed, one for each enrolled TEI (Tracker programs) or Event (Event programs).
+Chances are dots will appear all over the place in case people have added events based on their own location.
+If you zoom in on Lao however, you will see many TEIs that can be viewed.

 * TEI cards on the carousel follow the same design as the TEI list view.
 * When scrolling horizontally the carousel, the map zooms into the selected coordinates.
 If the coordinate field is empty a message is shown instead.